You can view, apply for and review your professional development courses in health and applied sciences here.

 The summative assessment will be a 3,000 word written assignment as a case report.
 You will be required to identify an appropriate case from your area of professional practice and present an evidence based discussion of management of the case.
 This approach enables you to draw from your professional practice and to direct and apply learning to practice.
 The case report will be structured to provide guidance and ensure that you meet the learning outcomes of the module.

 Formative assessment will take place through scheduled activities.

-This Masters level module can contribute towards:
+This level 7 (Masters level) module can contribute towards:

 The module topics will be informed by current research evidence relating to chronic fatigue and its management in long term health conditions.
 Key areas that will be addressed include: